Metaswitch/memento/docs/memento_overview.md

 <start-time>2002-05-30T09:30:10</start-time>
 ```

-The contents of a call list entry are derived from the SIP signalling:

-* The incoming/outgoing flag is derived from the session case on the initial INVITE.
-* The answered/not-answered flag is inferred from the final response to the initial INVITE.
-* The start time of the call is measured from the point the CLA receives the initial INVITE.
-* The answer time of the call is measured from the point the CLA receives the 200 OK to the initial INVITE.
-* The end time of the call is measured from the point the CLA receives the BYE.
-* The caller's URI/name from the P-Asserted-Identity header for originating calls and the From header for terminating calls.
-* The callee's URI/name from the To header for originating calls and the Request URI for terminating calls.

 Any other mid-call messages are simply forwarded according to their route header (for a request) or via headers (for a response).
-If Memento receives an initial request other than an INVITE, it simply forwards the request back to the S-CSCF and does not record-route itself.
+If Memento receives an initial request other than an INVITE, it simply forwards the request back to Sprout and does not record-route itself.

 HTTP Interface
 --------------